alxm/siter/README.markdown

 ### content

-Everything in a page file that is not a variable or macro definition.
+Everything in a page file that is not a variable or macro definition, ran through Markdown.

 ### root